Skip to content

 AGH NetworkInteractions

-Reference for AGH Network v0 request-response, fire-and-forget, progress streaming, lifecycle states, and timeout semantics.
+Reference for AGH Network v0 work_id semantics, opening directed work, progress streaming, lifecycle states, conversation-container binding, and timeout rules.

 Audience